sachingrover211/linux-installation/settings.md

 * Wanted to change the folder `/var/www/html` to `/var/www`.
 Did this by updating the DocumentRoot in config file.
 In /etc/apache2 there is a sites-available folder.
 In that you will see all the website configuration files that we have.
 In parallel there is a sites-enabled folder will show you which file is being used.
 Update that file to html folder from DocumentRoot.
 * In `/etc/apache2` there is a file called envvars (read environment variables).
 There it sets `APACHE_RUN_USER` and `APACHE_RUN_GROUP` to `www-data`.
 Either update this to your user and group or update your folders to `www-data` user and group using chown.
 This would create problems when you make symboliclinks to your website folders.
 * There is a configuration file in `apache2.conf` in `/etc/apache2`.
 Make sure the settings in `<Directory>` structure is correct.
 It has a setting for the folder where you want to place your code.
+* Test whether apache is running PHP or not by creating an `index.php` in `/var/www folder`.
+Add `phpinfo();` to it, and if this does not show the complete php information then there is a library file missing.
+Install it using command `apt-get install libapache2-mod-php5`*.

 ###PHP setup with Apache
 The idea for this is to make sure Apache runs PHP files.
-For software manager installation there is a php.ini file in `/etc/php5/apache2` or at `/usr/share/php5` which will have all the settings.
-If you still can't find it then check for development and production copies of `php.ini-<server type>`, and copy one of those to a `php.ini` file.
+For software manager installation there is a php.ini file in `/etc/php5/apache2` or at `/usr/share/php5` which will have all the settings for php.
+If you still can't find it then check for development and production copies of `php.ini-<server type>`, and copy one of those to create a `php.ini` file.
+I prefer the development one.
 The latest installations come with all the setting for apache to run php.
+If there isn't then check the last point in Apache installation.
 If you want to see errors then do these changes to php.ini -

 * set error_reporting=E_ALL
 * set display_errors=On